exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

 7

 # Assigning the function call to a variable and printing
-# the variable will also return the value.
+# The variable will also return the value.
 >>> sum_with_return = add_two_numbers(5, 6)
 >>> print(sum_with_return)
 7